 At the German IV CP level, speaking becomes more fluid, students begin to discuss and argue about issues, and their writing improves.
 Selected structures are covered through the texts and other authentic materials.
-Language is improved and vocabulary expanded through cultural lessons, units dealing with German film, geography and culture:
+Language is improved and vocabulary expanded through cultural lessons, units dealing with German film, geography and culture.
+Class will be conducted exclusively in German.
+Students in this course will make progress towards the Intermediate mid level of proficiency.